Memorial Health System Community Benefit Annual Report

 We recognize our responsibility for providing the highest quality healthcare, regardless of one's ability to pay.
 ALMH provides important and meaningful resources to help ensure that those who are without health insurance receive the care they need when confronted with illness or injury.

 We also recognize that unfortunate occasions arise when patients are not able to pay for their medical care and are not eligible for federal or state medical assistance programs.
-Through our charity care program, ALMH provides financial assistance to patients unable to pay for their medical services.
+Through our patient financial assistance program, ALMH help to patients unable to pay for their medical services.

 As a tax-exempt organization, the ALMH staff also returns benefits to our communities through many community service projects, as well as health education and prevention initiatives such as:

-- Services at the community wellness expo, including cholesterol screenings, pulse oximeter screenings and nutriition education
+- Free screenings at the community wellness expo, including lipid profile, blood sugar, pulse oximeter and diabetes education.

 - A wide variety of programs and events held through the Healthy Communities Partnership that address health concerns specific to our community.

-In all, ALMH provided $6.9 million in community benefits to the citizens of Logan and eastern Mason counties in FY2015.
-That total includes $4.6 million in unpaid Medicaid, $731,000 in traditional charity care and $1.5 million to fund other community health activities.
+In all, ALMH provided $9.5 million in community benefits to the citizens of Logan and eastern Mason counties in FY2016.
+That total includes $6.6 million in unpaid Medicaid, $503,000 in patient financial assistance and $2.4 million to fund other community health activities.

-In FY2015, ALMH completed a community health need assessment, identifying four priorities:
+In FY2015, ALMH completed a community health needs assessment, identifying four priorities:

 - Mental Health